-Before we discuss dealing with jet lag, let’s talk about what it is!
+Before we discuss how to adjust in new time zones, let’s talk jet lag!
 You might experience jet lag if you are traveling over multiple time zones, either traveling hours in advanced, or hours behind your usual time.

 Basically, the time zones mess with your internal clock.
 This usually doesn’t have much of an affect on you if you travel one or two time zones.

 However, if you are traveling across seas for example, you might need to prepare, as it can take a huge toll on your body.

 Jet lag can leave you feeling either very fatigued or it can make it difficult to fall asleep, depending on your direction of travel.